 You won’t be able to accurately predict profit and break-even volume until you’ve accounted for every factor involved in fulfillment.
 Here are two helpful websites:

 - The UPS TradeAbility International Tools page is an excellent resource for getting started with landed cost estimates as well as the licensing and regulation requirements you will need to consider.

-- The Pitney Bowes Global Trade Solutions website provides information on import duty and taxes.
+- This import duty calculator provides information on import duty and taxes.
 Accurate costing data is essential to arriving at your estimated ROI.

 Enlisting the help of an established seller can get your goods to market quickly and provide an excellent mentoring/learning situation in the process.